marcohernaiz/JOSUDO/replit.md

   - Updated status text from slate-400 to slate-300 for better readability
   - Updated placeholder text colors from slate-400 to slate-300 across all tabs
   - Enhanced overall visual hierarchy with better color contrast ratios
+- July 14, 2025.
+Updated all text colors to white for maximum contrast
+  - Changed status text from slate-300 to white for better readability
+  - Updated chevron icons from slate-300 to white for improved visibility
+  - Changed placeholder text in all tabs from slate-300 to white
+  - Enhanced overall text contrast for better accessibility

 ## User Preferences